From BR Bullpen

 Biographical Information

 Davalillo, who played for six teams in his 16-year career, achieved some notoriety as the oldest player in baseball from 1977-1980 with the Los Angeles Dodgers, after having played from 1974 through 1977 in Mexico.
 Appearing often as a pinch-hitter, he hit .312 in both 1977 and 1978 as the Dodgers won the pennant each year.
-Vic had 24 pinch-hits in 1970, which tied the single-season record established by Dave Philley in 1961.
-The mark was then broken by José Morales in 1976 (Vic's 1970 total was subsequently shown to be 23).
+Vic had 23 pinch-hits in 1970, one shy of the single-season record established by Dave Philley in 1961 (sources at the time incorrectly credited Vic with 24 such hits, which would have tied the record).
+The mark was then broken by José Morales in 1976.
 Davalillo finished his career with 95 pinch-hits in the majors.

 Vic was 32-27 as a minor league pitcher and was used twice as a relief pitcher by the St. Louis Cardinals in 1969 but both times he failed to get a single batter out.
 Late in his career, he took several more turns on the mound while playing Triple-A ball at Albuquerque.